Audio Gear Collecting

-I need my freakin glasses on so I can see them better. its hard majesty of music dance is kind of like my music man there’s a blueberry, JP 15 that limited and a signed Warrior Guitar Draco.
+I need my freakin glasses on so I can see them a better. it’s hard majesty of music dance is kind of like my music man there’s a blueberry, JP 15 that limited and a signed Warrior Guitar Draco.
 I got an entire row is all Jackson’s all custom shops by the way.
 No regular GP Jackson’s these are all custom shops.
-These are my three-six signature models I mean it’s just it gets insane you know.
+These are my three six signature models I mean it’s just it gets insane you know.
 PRS is I mean this little chunk here is Paul Reed Smith.
 These are the GNG Guitars there’s an old Kramer they’re custom shops Lido Guitars collections.
 Here there’s Bucks Dharma guitar the two Melancon Guitars own guitars very beautiful.
-The Jackson’s done by Grover Jackson to some of my acoustics like Martin, Riversong, Taylor, Framus Guitars, Devin Townsend model.
-A couple of Les Paul’s, this is a PRS to hollow body.
+The Jackson’s done by Grover Jackson to some my acoustics like Martin, Riversong, Taylor, Framus Guitars, Devin Townsend model.
+A couple of Les Paul’s, this is an PRS to hollow body.

-I’ve got probably a dozen or so and change up for sale but you know it just stinks you know.
-I’m telling you so be very careful when you go to your Gear Acquisition Syndrome.
+I’ve got probably a dozen or so and change up for sale but you know it’s just stinks you know.
+I’m telling you so be very careful when you when you go your Gear Acquisition Syndrome.
 So, my amplifier collection you guys saw here pre-amps or whether it’s you know interfaces whatever the problem is going to happen the same way, you’re gonna end up using one or two and that’s it pedals.

 Guitar Petal Collecting

 Guitar yeah there’s that’s a good point I don’t even think about that so my fetish is rockier.
-Let’s step over this way a little bit so I can get the hell out of the darkroom of the world but yeah, I mean pedals.
-Dear God I mean think about it there are guys you know I’m not a big floor pedalboard guy.
+Let’s step over this way a little bit so I can get the hell out of the dark room of the world but yeah, I mean pedals.
+Dear God I mean think about it there’s guys you know I’m not a big floor pedal board guy.
 I don’t really like use pedals my problems rack you know at one time I literally had 6 Axe Effects.
-Six, not one, six of them and it was like you know a couple for this rig couple for that rig.
+Six not one, six of them and it was like you know a couple for this rig couple for that rig.
 You know and it was just like it was ludicrous I mean one you know actually did the job quite well but you know I didn’t have one I had six.
 Because I might run this with that this could become stupid.
 I’m down now to one Axe Effects too and I do have an Axe FX 3 and I just keep that as a standalone device.